kbaldor/z3-clj/README.md

 # z3-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that exposes the Z3 SMT solver Java API using clojure idioms.

 ## Usage